 Falls Church, VA | 3.1 miles away

-Once a popular movie house since the 1930s, now music fans of all ages typically flock here on Friday and Saturday nights to watch and listen to local and national acts especially reggae, rock, hip hop/rap, and jam bands.
-This is one of the most exciting things to do in Tysons Corner.
+Once a popular movie house in the 1930s, The State Theatre is now a vibrant music venue, hosting both local and national acts in the genres of reggae, rock, hip hop/rap, and jam.
+Taking in a concert here is one of the most exciting things to do in Tysons Corner.